Email: c dot britzolakis at warwick dot ac dot uk

 Coventry CV4 7AL

-Proposals for doctoral work in any of these areas of interest, and particularly on modernism, are welcome.
+Proposals for doctoral work in any of these areas of interest are welcome.

 Teaching and supervision